privacy-scaling-explorations/maci/README.md

 working versions of the keys and compiiled circuit files, but now that we can use `snarkjs` to produce them very quickly, we no longer maintain them.

-For production, please do not use the `zkey` files which the above commands produce.
-Instead, perform a multi-party trusted setup.

 Note that if you change the circuits and recompile them, you should also update and recompile the verifier contracts in `contracts/sol` with their new versions, or the tests will fail: